The Social Genetic Model of Cognitive Development

 • an intraindividual conflict – which arises as a result of becoming aware of the differences between the responses.

-So that it proves itself efficient and to produce the expected individual progress, a sociocognitiv conflict must carry out certain conditions:
+So that it proves itself efficient and produces the expected individual progress, a sociocognitive conflict must carry out certain conditions:

 • the presence of different initial reponses to the same problem and the obligation of reaching a common response in order to counter it;